MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Manage-Risk-with-Conditional-Access-Control.md

 Using the available settings, there are many ways in which you can manage risk by implementing conditional access control.

 ### Common Scenarios
 For example, imagine a simple scenario of implementing conditional access control based on the user’s group membership data for a particular application \(relying party trust\).
-In other words, you can set up an issuance authorization rule on your federation server to permit users that belong to a certain group in your AD domain access to a particular application that is secured by [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)].
+In other words, you can set up an issuance authorization rule on your federation server to permit users that belong to a certain group in your AD domain access to a particular application that is secured by AD FS.
 The detailed step by step instructions \(using the UI and Windows PowerShell\) for implementing this scenario are covered in [Walkthrough Guide: Manage Risk with Conditional Access Control](Walkthrough-Guide--Manage-Risk-with-Conditional-Access-Control.md).
 In order to complete the steps in this walkthrough, you must set up a lab environment and follow the steps in [Set up the lab environment for AD FS in Windows Server 2012 R2](Set-up-the-lab-environment-for-AD-FS-in-Windows-Server-2012-R2.md).

 ### Advanced Scenarios
-Other examples of implementing conditional access control in [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] in [!INCLUDE[winblue_server_1](includes/winblue_server_1_md.md)] include the following:
+Other examples of implementing conditional access control in AD FS in Windows Server® 2012 R2 include the following:

--   Permit access to an application secured by [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] only if this user’s identity was validated with MFA
+-   Permit access to an application secured by AD FS only if this user’s identity was validated with MFA

     You can use the following code: